MateusVFronza/MateusVFronza/README.md

 - 🔭 I’m currently working on **a financial department of a brazilian startup**

-- 📚 I'm undergraduate in Economics/Universidade Federal de Santa Catarina
+- 📚 I'm undergraduate in Economics/Universidade Federal de Santa Catarina (BRA)

 - 🌱 I’m currently learning **Python, SQL and Power BI**